-The management team of the Company continues to evaluate helium opportunities throughout Canada and the United States to build a top tier inventory of helium opportunities within North America.
+The management team of the Company continues to evaluate helium prospects throughout Canada and the United States to build a top tier inventory of helium opportunities within North America.
+Global has a portfolio of assets that balance near, medium and long term prospectivity with short and medium-term production ability.